The Medical Board of Australia has created a new draft of guidelines for emerging, complementary, and unconventional medicine practitioners.

 Tego Insurance believes the focus should be on developing guidelines for complementary and unconventional medicine first.
 ‘Emerging’ medicine within a conventional medicine context, such as off-label prescribing and developing practices, should require different custom developed guidelines.

 The Tego Insurance team wants to help.
 If you would like specific advice about your circumstances, please contact us!
-Tego Insurance offers medical indemnity insurance for medical practitioners underwritten by Berkshire Hathaway, a brand globally synonymous with trust and integrity.
+Tego Insurance offers medical indemnity insurance for medical practitioners.
 We have a profound understanding of the Australian medical profession and the ever-changing healthcare industry.
 It’s this expertise that allows us to provide leading cover with more choice, innovation and greater flexibility.

 This publication is general in nature and is not comprehensive or constitute legal or medical advice.
 You should seek legal, medical or other professional advice before relying on any content, and practice proper clinical decision making with regard to individual circumstances.
 Persons implementing any recommendations contained in this publication must exercise their own independent skill or judgment or seek appropriate professional advice relevant to their own particular practice.
 Compliance with any recommendations will not in any way guarantee discharge of the duty of care owed to patients and others coming into contact with the health professional or practice.
 Tego Insurance Pty Ltd is not responsible to you or anyone else for any loss suffered in connection with the use of this information.